-This Code of Business Conduct provides a summary of the company policies for conducting business in a legal and ethical manner.
-Our fundamental policy is that all business conducted by Armstrong World Industries and its subsidiaries must comply with all applicable laws and regulations and meet high ethical standards.
+The Code is a tool to guide all employees in their decision making, providing a summary of important company policies and expectations.
+Employees who conduct business on behalf of Armstrong World Industries and its subsidiaries must comply with all applicable laws and regulations and meet high ethical standards.

 The purpose of the Code:

 - Promote honest, ethical and responsible conduct

 - Provide a basis to seek guidance or report a possible violation of the law or company policies

 The Office of Compliance oversees and monitors compliance with our Code of Business Conduct, including adherence to company policies.
 All allegations of non-compliance with the Code of Business Conduct are investigated and tracked by the Office of Compliance.